frostcodes/POST-JAMB-COMPOSITE-CALCULATOR/README.md

 This was made for the students in Nigeria in the year 2017 to help them calculate their composite scores after their post UTME (Jamb) examination...
-Its Simply Javscript powered also the .htaccess is not required to make it run.